 We continue to introduce new sustainability practices in our operations and are constantly seeking new ways to improve our performance, including in the following areas: environmental issues (focusing on the impact of the company’s business on the environment), employee matters and social responsibility.
 We strive to contribute to society across all of our business activities by developing socially oriented services, implementing responsible approaches to our business operations and carrying out sponsorship and charitable activities.

-We are proud to serve three-quarters of Georgia’s population by region and make every effort to promote the healthy living and wellbeing of local communities.
+We are proud to serve three-quarters of the Georgian population and makes every effort to promote a healthy lifestyle.
 We use our medical expertise in our social initiatives to focus primarily on providing pro bono medical assistance, developing medical infrastructure and improving the health awareness of the Georgian population.

 Promoting healthy lifestyle

 Sponsoring medical TV programmes is our way of raising health awareness and promoting healthcare practices, enabling us to reach a wide range of the Georgian population.
 We have three TV shows: The Doctors, Day Show, and Impulse, each of which show the relevant health expertise in a simple and clear manner on various health and wellness issues, such as screening programmes, allergies, cardiovascular disease, oncology, arthritis, and others.

 - To support a healthy lifestyle within the organisation, specially invited trainers conducted ten educational sessions for our employees to raise awareness on healthy living.
 In 2018 six such trainings were conducted, for 271 of our employees.

 - Sponsoring a medical TV programmes is our way of reaching out to a wide range of the Georgian population to raise health awareness and promote healthcare practices.
 In 2018, GEL 120,300 was spent on financing these TV programmes.